worcestertechnicalhighschool/Sentence-Stems/Sprint-Planning.md

 - By the end of the week, I plan on [task to achieve]
 - A roadblock I've encountered is [problem]
 - Yestesday I completed [completed task]
+- What I need to focus on today is [task or goal].
+- My focus today is on resolving [issue], so I can proceed with [next step].